 b) PERSONAL DEVELOPMENT (greater self-knowledge, self-awareness, motivation, confidence, sense of satisfaction and joy in helping others, personal efficacy, desire to incorporate service into future plans, feeling of connectedness with community, sense of responsibility)

 c) INTERPERSONAL DEVELOPMENT (ability to work well with others, leadership and communication skills)

 If I want to participate, where do I start?

-If you have an idea for a placement, please contact the Placement Coordinator, Maggie Roberts (email@example.com).
+If you have an idea for a placement, please contact the Placement Coordinator, Kamini Persaud (email@example.com).
 A short description (3-5 sentences) of the project will then be needed to be posted on the program website as a placement opportunity.
 Interested students fill out and submit an application form, which would have to be accepted by you before a connection is solidified.

 What is “Service Learning” (and how does it differ from other types of voluntary service?)

 Service Learning is a pedagogical model linking academic content with direct practice through critical reflection.